36den/json_minimal-rust/README.md

 ## Changes & Improvements

 * @Lonami (github) has made improvements:
     1. `json_minimal` can now parse non-ASCII strings and escape sequences.
+(I overlooked this, I admit.)
     2. The code is cleaner thanks to the question-mark operator and using rustfmt.
     3. Some parsing stuff that didn't work now works.